jessephasouk/CoGen_Scheduler/README.md

 3. If you see "Python 3.x.x" - you're ready!
 4. If not installed, download from [python.org/downloads](https://www.python.org/downloads/)

-💡 **Need help?** Ask your IT department or a tech-savvy colleague to install Python for you.

 ## Installation

 ### Option 1: Quick Setup (Single File)